-After our visit on the Thursday, I had battled doubtful thoughts.
+After our visit on a Thursday, I battled doubtful thoughts.
 I think it was simply the unknown – the remainder of the course that we hadn’t seen.
-After the recce my legs were a bit sore, but on race day they felt great and they recovered exceedingly well afterwards.
-I put that down to not only a good run training scheduled by Coach Ray, but also the strength work I’ve been doing in the gym.
+After the recce, my legs were a bit sore, but on race day they felt great and they recovered exceedingly well afterward.
+I put that down to not only a good run training scheduled by Coach Ray but also the strength work I’ve been doing in the gym.

 Athletes were able to use one of their vouchers to get Subway for lunch after the event.
 It tasted so good.
-We also had a voucher for a 20 minute massage.
+We also had a voucher for a 20-minute massage.
 I got that before I got my Subway.
-It was a bit ouchy, but my legs felt so much better afterwards.
+It was a bit ouchy, but my legs felt so much better afterward.
 After a few photos, Janne and I hunted out a bus with the name of our hotel on it.
 Buses were leaving all the time.
 We were lucky to get on the same one as our luggage and once it had filled up we were off back to Beijing.
-Some of the tour groups stay in Jixian another night, but we found it good to get back to Beijing as it gave us two nights and a full free day there.
-On the Sunday night we enjoyed the celebration dinner with traditional entertainment and food.
+Some of the tour groups stay in Jixian for another night, but we found it good to get back to Beijing as it gave us two nights and a full free day there.
+On a Sunday night, we enjoyed the celebration dinner with traditional entertainment and food.

 On Monday our group split, with some heading straight back to New Zealand and others opting for a bit more adventure before returning.
-Janne and I had decided that with the flight investment we might as well see a bit more, so on our instructions Judy organised us a stay in Vietnam and Hong Kong before returning to our homes in Murchison and Masterton.
-Vietnam and Hong are another story.
+Janne and I had decided that with the flight investment, we might as well see a bit more, so on our instructions Judy organised a stay in Vietnam and Hong Kong before returning to our homes in Murchison and Masterton.
+Vietnam and Hong are other stories.
 I still have photos to upload to FB of that section of our trip.
 Images for the entire trip (nine flights) are uploaded in groups of around 12 images per public post on my FB timeline.

 If you get the opportunity to do this event, take it.
-The half marathon and 8.5km “fun run” both take in the Wall section while the marathon goes over it one way and then reverse on the return.
-Travelling with a tour company is a stress free way to go.
-All you need to do is your run training and apply for Visa for China.
+The half marathon and 8.5km “fun run” both take in the Wall section while the marathon goes over it one way and then reverses on the return.
+Traveling with a tour company is a stress-free way to go.
+All you need to do is run training and apply for Visa to China.
 On race day I focus on getting from the start line to the finish line, so I don’t take in my surroundings.
 It wasn’t until I saw the race organiser’s video clip of race day that I realised what I had achieved.
-It is quite breath-taking.
+It is quite breathtaking.
 If you have a spare 8 minutes it is well worth watching.

 – Di Chesmar

-Qwik Kiwi has training plans available for all upcoming events that Marathon World Travel are taking tour groups to.
+Qwik Kiwi has training plans available for all upcoming events that Marathon World Travel is taking tour groups to.

 Event training plans starting soon